 Chief Lending Officer/Executive Vice President

 Dan Mocio brings almost 35 years of banking experience to his role as Chief Lending Officer and Executive Vice President at Worthington National Bank.
 He received his BBA from Texas Wesleyan and enjoys serving actively in several community organizations, including the First Tee of Fort Worth and St. Andrew's Church and School.
 Dan's personal motto is to "Treat people with respect and always be honest."
 A Fort Worth native, Dan still calls Fort Worth home, where he lives with his wife Shelly.
-He has two grown daughters, Courtney who lives and works in Dallas, and Chelsea who attends Texas A&M University.
+He has two grown daughters, Courtney and Chelsea, who live and work in Dallas.
 When he's not working, volunteering or spending time with his family, you're likely to find Dan on the golf course.

 Loan Administration Officer

 Dolores Offner brings more than 25 years of experience to her role as a Loan Administration Officer at Worthington National Bank.
-She was an Admin of the Year nominee for the last two consecutive years, and her personal philosophy is: “Happiness is the key to success.
-If you love what you are doing, you will be successful.”
+She was an Admin of the Year nominee for the last two consecutive years, and her personal philosophy is: "Happiness is the key to success.
+If you love what you are doing, you will be successful."
 Originally from San Antonio, Dolores now lives in Fort Worth with her husband and two sons.
 Her oldest son Eric is in management at FedEx and is about to get married and David just finished his first year at Hardin Simmons University.
 When Dolores isn't working, she and her husband love to travel.